exekube/exekube/README.md

 - Docker and Docker Compose
 - Terraform
-- Google Cloud SDK (support for AWS and Azure in the future?)
+- Google Cloud SDK (support for AWS-EKS and Azure-AKS in the future?)
 - Kubernetes
 - Helm